FAM Football Awards: Goalkeeper

-Formerly known as Most Favourite Goalkeeper (2005–07), now the award is called Best Goalkeeper Award.
-Shown below are the winners of the best goalkeeper award, as chosen by the public.
+Formerly known as 'Most Favourite Goalkeeper' (2005–07), now the award is called the 'Best Goalkeeper Award'.
+Shown below are the winners of the best goalkeeper award, as chosen by Anugerah Bolasepak Kebangsaan.

 Defender

-Formerly known as Most Favourite Defender (2005–07), it is now known as Best Defender Award.
-Tabulated below are the winner of favourite defenders voted by public.
+Formerly known as Most Favourite Defender (2005–07), it is now known as 'Best Defender Award'.
+Shown below are the winners of the best defenders award, as chosen by Anugerah Bolasepak Kebangsaan.